NeurodataWithoutBorders/nwb-schema/docs/format/source/format_description.rst

 commonly specified to further ease identification of the data in a file.
 However, to support storage of multiple instances of the same subtype in the same processing module, NWB:N allows users to optionally define custom names as well.
-A detailed overview of the main data processing containers is available in :numref:`Data_Processing`.

 .. _sec-extending-the-format: